Aadhar and Child Protection in India: Access for the Poorest Remains Elusive

 Meera and her fellow CPVs regularly show up at the offices of local officials, including health workers, school officials, and police.
 They provide them with information on local risks and needs, and physically bring into the office those in need of services.
 Over time, they build relationships of mutual respect that create accountability and mitigate instances of bribery.

 Aangan has registered over 250 children with Aadhar in the small community of Digha alone, and over 20,000 nationally.
 Meera has first-hand experience of the benefits of the Aadhar card.
 She and her teenage daughter Dharamsheela got their Aadhaar cards two years ago.
-Meera opened a bank account and now receives financial support for her daugher’s schooling, as well as regular incentives to delay her daughter’s marriage to 18.
+Meera opened a bank account and now receives financial support for her daughter’s schooling, as well as regular incentives to delay her daughter’s marriage to 18.
 Dharamsheela told FXB that she has decided to learn German.

 Undoubtedly, Aadhaar will play an increasingly central role in child protection in India.
 Whether it serves to benefit or to exclude India’s most vulnerable children depends on effective action to address challenges in access and use.
 Investment in initiatives such as that by Aangan Trust, which build local capacity to take advantage of existing child protection systems, may hold part of the answer.